eodero/project-management-app/README.md

 # Project-Management-App API
 This a RESTful API for a project management app built using Node.js, Express, and MongoDB.
-This app allows you manage your projects, tasks within the projects and your team or app users.
+The app allows a team to manage  tasks within their projects.
 The app has the following in-build features:

 - User registration and authentication
 - Project creation, reading, update and deletion.